 ‘The team has good relationships with local tax bureaus and provides practical and solutions-based advice.’

-Co-headed by Elaine Chen and Brian Gilchrist, following their high-profile move from Clifford Chance in May 2020, Gibson Dunn's nascent Hong Kong tax offering is hugely well-equipped to handle the full range of tax and trusts disputes for corporates, funds, high-net-worth individuals, and family offices in light of their 'market-leading tax controversy practice'.
-Both Chen and Gilchrist are are 'stand out performers in the field of trusts, tax, and disputes generally: together, they are definitely a team you want on your side'.
+Gibson Dunn's nascent Hong Kong tax offering has gained momentum since experienced litigators Elaine Chen and Brian Gilchrist joined from Clifford Chance in May 2020.
+The firm is now well-equipped to handle the full range of tax and trusts disputes for corporates, funds, high-net-worth individuals, and family offices.
+Both Chen and Gilchrist are 'stand out performers in the field of trusts, tax, and disputes generally; together, they are definitely a team you want on your side'.